qooxdoo/qooxdoo/documentation/manual/source/pages/website/plugins.rst

 Plugins
 *******

-%{Website} itself is build in separate modules.
-Each module offers a set of functionality combined by a common topic like CSS, Traversing or Animations.
+The %{Website} library is built from separate modules.
+Each module offers a set of functionality covering a common topic like CSS, (DOM) Traversing or Animations.
 You can see a listing of all modules in the :ref:`overview <pages/website/overview#included_modules>`.
-These modules use the same plugin API that %{Website} offers to all its developer.
-All this API can be found in the `API reference <http://demo.qooxdoo.org/%{version}/website-api>`__ as well but on default, these methods are hidden and can be showed with the help of a little link on the top right corner.
+These modules use the same plugin API that %{Website} offers to all developers.
+This developer API can be found in the `API reference <http://demo.qooxdoo.org/%{version}/website-api>`__ as well but by default, these methods are hidden and can be displayed using the little link in the top right corner.

 Common - The Prefix
 -------------------
-You sure have noticed that all the plugin related methods do have one thing in common, all are prefixed with ``$``.
+Surely you've noticed that the plugin related methods have one thing in common: They're all prefixed with ``$``.

 Regular Plugins
 ---------------
 The core module offers a plugin API to write common plugins.
-This is the default case and can be used to extend the static ``q`` object or the collections, returned by the ``q`` function call.
+This is the default case and can be used to extend the static ``q`` object or the collections returned by the ``q`` function call.

-Extending the static object is easy by using the ``$attachStatic`` function, which offers a convenient way to attach static modules with conflict detection.
+Extending the static object is easily accomplished by using the ``$attachStatic`` function, which offers a convenient way to attach static modules with conflict detection.

 ::